 Unfortunately, the fog hadn’t lifted so we reached the summit and found ourselves looking out at the clouds.
 I was bummed about the lack of views because the Black Hills is a really pretty area and on a clear day we would have been able to see all the way into Wyoming, Nebraska, and Montana.
 Alas…

-Although we didn’t get to see much, we did enjoy exploring the large rocky summit.
+Although we didn’t get to see much, we did enjoy the large rocky summit.
 This includes the fire tower, which is a really neat structure.
 It hasn’t been used since the 1960s, but it’s open for exploration.
 This includes a basement, the main floor, and the upper floor.
 It was a little damp and dark inside, but we enjoyed the chance to look around and climb to all the floors.

 We descended on Trail #4, opting to take the short detour to Cathedral Spires.
 There are other possible side trips from this route as well, but we skipped them due to the lingering fog and lack of views.
 Cathedral Spires, however, was visible even with the low hanging clouds.
 And the fog was even nice enough to lift for a few minutes while we were there!